• Why Writing Matters

 Durham Commission report: a catalyst for change?

-1 November 2019 // by Jessica Fear
+1 November 2019 // by First Story

 The Durham Commission on Creativity and Education report, a collaborative research project between Durham University and Arts Council England, is a 96 page deep dive into why and how creativity should be placed at the heart of the British education system.
 Jess Fear, First Story’s programme lead for East Yorkshire and a former teacher, shares her thoughts…